 - Stromal stem cells.

-Blood stem cells, which are also known as haematopoietic stem cells, can differentiate into all blood cell types, including white blood cells, red blood cells and platelets, whereas stromal stem cells can differentiate into fat, cartilage and bone cells.
+Blood stem cells, which are also known as haematopoietic stem cells, can differentiate into all blood cell types, including white blood cells, red blood cells and platelets, whereas stromal stem cells can differentiate5 into fat, cartilage and bone cells.

 When is bone marrow needed?